 trusted root file system verification for openSUSE

-checkroot is the first tool to retrieve checksum updates online and therefore allows a trusted verification of your root file system.
-It constitutes a major advancement towards tools like rpm -Va or debsums, because neither debsums nor rpm -Va (rpm --verify -a) refetch the signatures/fingerprints prior to package verification.
+checkroot is the first tool to retrieve file checksums online and therefore allows a trusted verification of your root file system at least as far as you can trust your internet connection or the verification medium (DVD, BD, etc.).
+It constitutes a major advancement towards tools like rpm -Va or debsums, because neither debsums nor rpm -Va (rpm --verify -a) use private keys and signed package headers prior to package verification.
 That way a cracker can simply modify the checksums locally. rpm --verify -a does not even report if the signature of a package has been invalid.

 It has initially been meant as a pre-replacement for an ready-to-download checksum list of all known files for openSUSE like that is already available for Windows and MacOS to a limited extent in order to be supported by the openSUSE build system: vote for it; discuss about it .

 The tool works like the following: On your hard disk md5sum lists for all files belonging to packages installed via rpm are stored in your rpm database so that it should be possible to detect file alterations.
 However a cracker can modify these md5sum lists along with the files he has modified.
 To prevent this the header of all packages are signed by a private gpg-key/fingerprint.
 The good thing about this tool is that it verifies the header with the public key prior to acessing the md5sum list in the header.
 If the verification of the header fails the tool can re-download a fresh header (slower than just having to access the hard disk).
 If you do not trust some of the keys (the private keys could have been stolen) you can choose to re-download the header of every installed package by the -n option.
 However this either requires a fully updated system or will otherwise not work for external repos like Packman.
 The tool fetches the master keys stored in the gpg-pubkey package on every run so that you will either need internet access or an installation strictly bounded to offline resources like your install-DVD.